Get Yourself an Accountability Partner

 - What are three to five core values you use to make everyday decisions?

-- How do you use those values to guide you when helping someone like me?
+- How would you use those values to guide you when helping someone like me?

 If their answers sit well with you, onward!
 If you feel iffy about their response, don’t settle — keep searching.